-Extensions of Models of Set Theory So far we have constructed and studied inner models, i.e. submodels of given models of set theory.
+The argument of the Theorem can be extended to every \in -theory which extends ZFC, like ZFC + CH or ZFC + \neg CH.
+Theorem 41.
+Let T be a theory in the language of set theory which extends ZFC.
+Assume that T is consistent.
+Then the following theory is also consistent: T + M is countable and transitive $+ T^M$, where M is some variable.
+8 Extensions of Models of Set Theory So far we have constructed and studied the inner model HOD, i.e. a submodel of a given model of set theory.
 We shall now work towards extending models of set theory by the forcing method of PAUL COHEN.
 COHEN introduced these techniques to show the independence of AC and CH from ZF.
-We shall work in the situation justified by Theorem 60: assume ZFC and ZFC^M where M is countable and transitive.
+We shall work in the situation justified by Theorem 40: assume ZFC and ZFC^M where M is countable and transitive.
 Such an \in -structure (M, \in) is called a ground model.
 We intend to adjoin a generic set G to M so that the extension M[G] is again a model of ZFC.
-COHEN proved the independence of CH by constructing a generic extension $$M[G] \models \operatorname{ZFC} + \neg \operatorname{CH}.$$ As already said in the introduction the extension $M \subseteq M[G]$ has some similarities to a transcendental field extension $k \subseteq k(a)$.
+Cohen proved the independence of CH by constructing a generic extension $$M[G] \vDash ZFC + \neg CH$$ .

+As already said in the introduction the extension $M \subseteq M[G]$ has some similarities to a transcendental field extension $k \subseteq k(a)$.
 The transcendental element a can be described in the ground field k by a variable x; some properties of a can be described in k.
 That k(a) is a field follows from the field axioms in k.
 The extension is generated by k and a: every intermediate field K with $k \subseteq K \subseteq k(a)$ and $a \in K$ satisfies K = k(a).
-The settheoretic situation will be much more complicated than the algebraic analogue.
+The set-theoretic situation will be much more complicated than the algebraic analogue.
 Whereas there is up to isomorphism only one transcendental field extension of transcendence degree 1 we shall encounter a rich spectrum of generic extensions.
 So fix the ground model M as above.
 We shall use sets G to determine extensions M[G].
 G may be seen as the limit of a (countable) procedure in which more and more properties of M[G] are being determined or forced.
 Limits are often described by filters.
 Our G will be a filter on a preordering (P, \leq) .
-Definition 65.
-A partial order or a forcing is a tripel $(P, \leq 1_P)$ such that (P, \leq) is a transitive and reflexive binary relation (a preordering) with a maximal element 1_P .
+Definition 42.
+A partial order or a forcing is a tripel $(P, \leq, 1_P)$ such that (P, \leq) is a transitive and reflexive binary relation (a preordering) with a maximal element 1_P .
 The elements of P are called (forcing) conditions.
 We say that p is stronger than q iff $p \leq q$.
-Conditions q_0, \ldots, q{n-1} are compatible iff they have a common extension $p \leq q_0, \ldots, q{n-1}$.
-An example of a forcing relation is COHEN forcing $(P, \leq 1_P)$:
+Conditions $q_0, ..., q{n-1}$ are compatible iff they have a common extension $p \leq q_0, ..., q{n-1}$.
+An example of a forcing relation is COHEN forcing $(P, \leq, 1_P)$: